 Natural, perhaps better than organic.
 There are still many villages in Uttarakhand that grow their crops in a traditional way using natural ingredients.
 These produce that are grown in the pristine climate of the hills, free from pollution and chemicals are perhaps even better than merely being organic.
 However, they are not “certified organic”.
 Not yet.
 These farmers would require education, skilling and mandatory paper-work to be stamped Organic.
 We, at Bakri Chhap believe that the gradual journey of these micro farmers towards organic certification will not start with a new-technology laboratory test but with the re-establishment of their faith in their own centuries old traditional craft.
 By and large, their produce is natural loaded with antioxidants and minerals; owing to the location of fields, manual farming and perennial sources of natural irrigation.

 Yet, there is no reason why this largely organic, natural product should not get a premium for what it already is.
 Bakri Chaap is the pre-cursor (or call it predecessor – therefore baap) to Organic.

-We invite you straight to the sourcing farms and enjoy the hospitality in our beautiful farm retreats, The Goat Villages to get a sense of the unique ecosystem the delivers Bakri Chhap products to you.
-As a pioneering step, you will not have any compulsion of the payment i.e., Pay What You Like .
+We invite you straight to the sourcing farms and enjoy the hospitality at our beautiful farm retreats and rural stays, The Goat Villages & The Hideouts to experience our hospitality and get a sense of the unique ecosystem the delivers Bakri Chhap products to you.
+As a pioneering step, you will not have any compulsion of payment at some of The Hideouts, i.e., 'Pay What You Like'.